riconaranjo/Elec-3907/Reflection Journal/Reflection Journal Entry 2.md

 Considering these two options, we had to deside how accurate the tracking should be.
 The IR sensors would be able to track multiple users with very high resolution, but at a higher price and more challenging integration.
 The ultrasound sensors could be arranged together side-by-side to triangulate the location of one user, but being much cheaper and easier to integrate.
 Since we did not need very high tracking resolution, our skill level, and our limited budget we decided it would be best to use an array of ultrasonic sensors.

 Having the team work together to come up with our own idea has helped us, because the team members are more motivated to work on a project they see as their own.
+It was important to let everyone in the team contribute; if I had lead the conversation and only allowed my ideas to be discussed then we would undoubtably be worse of.
+Nelson Mandela once said that leaders should always speak last, that way everyone's ideas would be heard.

 ## Presentation